 When To Introduce Kiwi To A Baby?

-- If your baby has shown any food allergies or diaper rashes earlier, consider introducing the fruit between 10 and 12 months.
+- For any food allergies in babies or earlier diaper rashes, consider introducing the fruit between 10 and 12 months.

 - In case your family has a history of kiwi food allergy (1), seek doctor’s advice before introducing your baby to kiwi.

 - Even though its acidic nature prompts mouth rashes or bottom rashes, the fruit is generally not a high allergy risk.
-In fact, kiwi fruits are highly nutritious for your baby.
+In fact, kiwi fruits are power packed with nutrition that may aid the appropriate growth and development of your baby.

 Nutritional Facts Of Kiwi